Gaius-Augustus/Augustus/README-cgp.txt

-# manual for AUGUSTUS in cgp (comparative gene prediction) mode
+# manual for AUGUSTUS in comparative gene prediction (cgp) mode
+# genes are predicted simulteneously in several aligned genomes
 # Stefanie Koenig, 15.12.2013

 1. INTRODUCTION